sannae/the-notebook/docs/web/django.md

 ```

 * To deploy on [Heroku](https://www.heroku.com/), your project needs the [Gunicorn](https://gunicorn.org/) and [Whitenoise](http://whitenoise.evans.io/en/stable/) pip modules installed
     * After logging in (`heroku login -i`), connect to your Heroku app using the Heroku CLI an running `heroku git:remote --app=HEROKU_APP_NAME` to add a remote origin to your Git tracking in the project
     * Add a [`procfile`](https://devcenter.heroku.com/articles/procfile) (no extension!) to your project: it's needed by Heroku to specify a process type.
 Inside of it, just type `web: gunicorn YOUR_APP_WSGI_NAME.wsgi --log-file -`
     * Remember to specific a _build pack_ (i.e. Python) in your Heroku app settings
     * In the manual deploy from the Heroku app page, you may need to remove some specific requirements' versions (as described in [this post](https://stackoverflow.com/questions/47304291/heroku-upload-could-not-find-a-version-that-satisfies-the-requirement-anaconda/56754565)) from `requirements.txt` (but first, remember to [check this](#pip-freeze-warning)!)
     * Heroku doesn't know how to serve static files, so it is better to install [Whitenoise](http://whitenoise.evans.io/en/stable/) and use it in the `MIDDLEWARE` section of your `settings.py` file

 * To deploy on [Docker](https://www.docker.com/)

-## **Definitely** review:
+## **Definitely** review
 * [Forms](https://docs.djangoproject.com/en/3.2/topics/forms/) and [Formsets](https://docs.djangoproject.com/en/3.2/topics/forms/formsets/)
 * Users' authentication and register page
 * How to use decorators